QCI launches recognition scheme for hygiene rating audit agencies | Headlines

 QCI launches recognition scheme for hygiene rating audit agencies

-"The scheme aims to allow consumers to make informed choices and decisions pertaining to the food outlets where they eat by encouraging food businesses to improve their hygiene and safety standards.
-Currently, this scheme is applicable for food service establishments (such as hotels, restaurants, cafeteria, dhabhas), sweet shops, bakeries and meat retail stores.
-The recognised hygiene rating audit agency will verify the compliance with food hygiene and safety procedures laid by FSSAI," the release said.
-Arun Singhal, CEO, FSSAI said hygiene rating scheme can be instrumental in creating awareness amongst the consumers and developing a culture of self-compliance amongst food business operators.
+It said the rating will be in the form of smileys (1 up to 5) and the certificate should be displayed prominently in the consumer-facing area. ''The scheme aims to allow consumers to make informed choices/decisions pertaining to the food outlets where they eat by encouraging food businesses to improve their hygiene and safety standards,'' it added.

-"It will improve quality of food supply and increase demand as well.
-I urge all eligible food businesses to implement Hygiene Rating Scheme in their premises," he said.
-Adil Zainulbhai, Chairman, QCI emphasised that hygiene rating and its recognition scheme is an excellent initiative of FSSAI and QCI, and will help in improving the confidence of the Indian consumer and food service operators in the basic hygiene and quality of the food.
+QCI Chairman Adil Zainulbhai said hygiene rating and its recognition scheme will help in improving the confidence of Indian consumers and foodservice operators in basic hygiene and quality of food.

-QCI is an autonomous body of Department of Industrial Policy and Promotion, Ministry of Commerce and Industry, government of India which has been created jointly with Indian industry represented by Confederation of Indian Industry, Federation of Indian Chambers of Commerce and Industry and Associated Chambers of Commerce and Industry.
-The main objectives of QCI are-- to establish and operate national accreditation structure and to monitor and administer the National Quality Campaign.
-The FSSAI lays down science-based standards for articles of food and to regulate their manufacture, storage, distribution, sale and import to ensure availability of safe and wholesome food for human consumption.
-Ministry of Health and Family Welfare, Government of India is the Administrative Ministry for the implementation of FSSAI.
-(ANI)

 - READ MORE ON: